Quantum cohomology, shift operators, and Coulomb branches: Applications/calculations

 We denote by $q^\lambda$ the Novikov parameter corresponding to $\lambda\in\Lambda$.
 Suppose that $a \in H_T^\bullet(\pt;\Z)$ is the Euler class of some $B$-representation $V_a$.
 Let $\pi:T^*G/B\to G/B$.
 Let $e_a$ be the equivariant Euler class of the bundle

 Then the Seidel homomorphism

 admits the following description.
 For an element of the form $at^\lambda\in \C[T^*\widecheck T]$, where $a\in H_T^\bullet(\pt;\Z)$ is the Euler class of $V_a$, we have

 where the sum is taken over the Weyl group elements.
-In an upcoming work \cite{Cotangentofflag}, we compute the shift operators for $T^*G/B$ in the presence of the flavour symmetry of the conical action along cotangent fibre. \end{exmp}
+In the subsequent work \cite{Cotangentofflag}, we compute the shift operators for $T^*G/B$ in the presence of the flavour symmetry of the conical action along cotangent fibre. \end{exmp}